All Episodes

 It's not a new story.

-Same Marine are criticized Obama on his Facebook page.
+Same Marine who criticized Obama on his Facebook page.

-And the uh the story is Marine Corps, as Obama would say, Marine Corps decides to discharge Sergeant for Facebook postings criticizing President Obama.
+And the story is Marine Corps, as Obama would say, Marine Corps decides to discharge Sergeant for Facebook postings criticizing President Obama.

-This Sergeant Gary Stein uh is going to receive other than honorable discharge for Facebook comments criticizing Obama.
+Sergeant Gary Stein is going to receive other than honorable discharge for Facebook comments criticizing Obama.

-He served nearly ten years in the Marine Corps.
+He served nearly 10 years in the Marine Corps.

-He also posted as an active duty marine, I say, screw Obama, I will not follow all orders from him.
+He also posted as an active duty Marine.

-Now, Alan West, Daryl Issa, Duncan Hunter, have come to his defense, ask the Marine Corps to find a way to discipline him short of a dishonorable discharge, but they've been ignored.
+Now, Alan West, Daryl Issa, Duncan Hunter have come to his defense, asked the Marine Corps to find a way to discipline him short of a dishonorable discharge, but they've been ignored.

-He uh probably gonna lose all of his benefits.
+He probably going to lose all of his benefits.

 By the way, is this the guy that Ron Paul brought up and put up on stage?